jz674/Markov-Documentation/README.md

 # [markov.run][5]
 ![alt text](https://github.com/jz674/Markov_Documentation/blob/main/assets/Screen%20Shot%202021-02-06%20at%203.12.06%20AM.png)

-## Automatically Design and Update Synthetic Traffic to Go-To-Market Faster
+## Automatically Design and Update Test Scripts
 > Made by Developers for Developers

 Markov creates [synthetic users][6] that behave like your real users.
 Our synthetic users will forward their [API request traffic][2] to your test server, where you can try [synthetic monitoring][9] your application's health anytime you commit a change.